Bill Whatcott: Activism

 In Regina he expanded his public campaign against abortion and homosexuality, with his goal to make both activities illegal.
 One of his most notable activities has been to travel to different Canadian cities and place graphic flyers in mailboxes.
 These include flyers with images of dismembered fetuses and flyers with pictures of diseases allegedly caused by gay sex.
 He has also protested at gay pride celebrations and outside abortion clinics.
 On occasion he has also taken up other causes, including distributing flyers describing Muhammad as "a man of violence" with images of a beheaded Indonesian girl.
 In 2001 he held a Heterosexual Pride Day parade in Regina.
 After the event turned out to be focused on anti-homosexual displays and speeches the city did not approve the event in subsequent years.

 The graphic nature of his literature, and his protests have gotten him in repeated legal trouble.
 He has been arrested six times in Saskatchewan, but never convicted of any charge.
 He has also been arrested once in the United States and 20 times in Ontario and successfully prosecuted twice for violating the bubble zone, an injunction which bars all prayers and protests from within 60 ft of the abortion clinic.
-On Sept 2 1994, he was convicted the first time for his activism, receiving a six-month stint in jail for violating the bubble zones around at Scott's abortion clinic in Toronto by protesting at the clinic's entrance.
+On Sept 2 1994, he was convicted the first time for his activism, receiving a six-month stint in jail for violating the bubble zones around Scott's abortion clinic in Toronto by protesting at the clinic's entrance.

 In 2005, he was fined $17,500 by the Saskatchewan Human Rights Tribunal for distributing material deemed hateful by the Human Rights Tribunal.
 His activities were investigated by the Edmonton police, for what one constable called an "affront on the basic tenets of our society," but no charges were laid.